Skip to content

 return appropriate ModuleInfoExtractor subclass if found

-To make it works you need to accomplish 4 steps:
+To make it work you need to accomplish 4 steps:

 from torch_to_nnef.op.custom_extractors import ModuleInfoExtractor